The Educated Dog

 -

-Trainers that use the word "balanced" may sound gentle, but this is simply means that they rely on positive and negative techniques, as those mentioned above.
+Trainers that use the word "balanced" may sound gentle, but this simply means that they rely on positive and negative techniques, as those mentioned above.
+Pain and discomfort have no role in training.

 -